 In Elizabeth George’s A Traitor to Memory, the Davies family has to face some terrible memories from the past.
 Twenty years before the events in the story, two-year-old Sonia Davies was drowned.
 Her nanny Katja Wolff was arrested in connection with the death.
 She’s recently been released from prison and that alone rakes up the past.
 Then one night, Sonia’s mother Eugenie is killed in what looks at first like an accidental hit-and-run incident.
 Then her son twenty-eight-year-old Gideon Davies faces a different kind of crisis.
 He is a world-class violinist who suddenly finds himself unable to play.
 He decides to seek psychological help to find out what is at the root of his block.
 Inspector Thomas Lynley and Sergeant Barbara Havers investigate Eugenie Davies’ death and find that all of these plot threads are related, and all are tied to the Davies’ family’s traumatic past.

 Megan Abbott’s The End of Everything deals with painful memories too.
 Thirteen-year-old Lizzie Hood and her best friend Evie Verver are inseparable.
 They share all of their secrets and Lizzie can’t really imagine life without Evie.
 Then one terrible day, Evie doesn’t come home from school.
 No-one is overly worried at first, but as the evening wears on and she doesn’t come home, her family becomes concerned.
 They, and later the police, ask Lizzie to tell them anything she may know that will help them find Evie.
 Lizzie doesn’t know very much about what happened to Evie though, and she can’t be of much assistance.
 But she does want to know what happened to her best friend.
 So in her own way, Lizzie starts to ask questions and investigate.
 She finds that the memories she thought she had of her and Evie might not be accurate.
 She also learns that she’d built up a lot of assumptions about herself, Evie, and life that covered up some extremely painful truths.
 Interestingly, Abbott addresses the issue of painful memories in a few ways.
-At one level, Lizzie has to confront memories that are not as pleasant as she had though.
+At one level, Lizzie has to confront memories that are not as pleasant as she had thought.
 At another, the story begins as the adult Lizzie looks back on the terrible time of Evie’s disappearance.

 Most of us have fond memories that we think about with great pleasure.
 But there are usually some sad ones, too, that we’d just as soon forget.
 There are far too man examples of this in crime fiction for me to list them all, but I’ve no doubt you already get my point…